 - Improve the emissions associated with our operations, while continuing to provide the Universal Service and meet our contractual obligations.

 - Meet the targets set out to reduce air emissions across the UK.

 - Work with Government, vehicle manufacturers and infrastructure companies to accelerate the adoption at scale of zero tailpipe emission vehicles.

-As the Universal Service Provider in the UK, Royal Mail maintains a large fleet of 50,845 vehicles to ensure that we are able to reach every community across the country.
-Our final mile delivery network is unique in that 63% is delivered either purely by foot, or through a park and loop method which is largely on foot.
+As the Universal Service Provider in the UK, Royal Mail maintains a large fleet of 42,500 delivery vehicles to ensure that we are able to reach every community across the country.
+For Royal Mail, approximately two thirds of our deliveries are made purely by foot or through a ‘park and loop’ method which is largely on foot.
 Part of our zero-emission delivery plan looks at how we can enhance and build on our on-foot delivery model.

 We aim to reduce the emissions from deliveries on our journey to net zero by:

 - Using innovation to assess and implement new delivery models